-Simplified vortex models have been extremely useful in helping us understand the intricate behaviour of real coherent structures in the ocean and atmosphere.
-Such models are usually highly nonlinear making it possible to gain insight into many phenomena that are difficult to predict within a geophysical setting (Provenzale, 1999; Balasuriya and Jones, 2001; Kostrykin et al., 2006; Koshel and Prants, 2006; Koshel et al., 2008; Samelson, 2013; Koshel et al., 2013; Ryzhov and Koshel, 2013; Koshel et al., 2014; Haller, 2015).
-For instance, such vortex models can shed some light into the dynamics of interacting coherent mesoscale vortices (Reznik and Dewar, 1994; Gryanik et al., 2000; Reznik and Kizner, 2010; Carton et al., 2010, 2013; Reinaud and Carton, 2015), sustainability of such vortices against external flows (McKiver and Dritschel, 2003; Liu and Roebber, 2008; Perrot and Carton, 2010) or topographic influence (Kozlov et al., 2005; Johnson and McDonald, 2005; Ryzhov et al., 2010; Sutyrin et al., 2011; Nilawar et al., 2012) and so on.
+Simplified vortex models have been extremely useful in helping us understand the intricate behavior of real coherent structures in the ocean and atmosphere.
+Such models are usually highly nonlinear making it possible to get insight into many hardly predictable phenomena taking place in the geophysical media (Provenzale, 1999; Balasuriya and Jones, 2001; Kostrykin et al., 2006; Koshel and Prants, 2006; Koshel et al., 2008; Samelson, 2013; Koshel et al., 2013; Ryzhov and Koshel, 2013; Koshel et al., 2014; Haller, 2015).
+For instance, such vortex models can shed some light into the dynamics of interacting coherent mesoscale vortices (Reznik and Dewar, 1994; Gryanik et al., 2000; Reznik and Kizner, 2010; Carton et al., 2010, 2013; Reinaud and Carton, 2015), sustainability of such vortices against external flows McKiver and Dritschel (2003); Liu and Roebber (2008); Perrot and Carton (2010) or topographic influence (Kozlov et al., 2005; Johnson and McDonald, 2005; Ryzhov et al., 2010; Sutyrin et al., 2011; Nilawar et al., 2012) and so on.

 One of the most renowned vortex models is the model of an elliptic vortex subjected to linear deformation consisting of shear and rotational components (Kida, 1981).
-In the case of a stationary deformation, the elliptic vortex is able to perform three types of motion (Kida, 1981) depending on the parameters of the deformation flow and the initial alignment of the ellipse against the exterior strain.
+In the case of stationary deformation, the model permits an elliptic vortex to perform three types of motion (Kida, 1981) depending on the parameters of the deformation flow and the initial alignment of the ellipse against the exterior strain.
 There are two periodic states involving the vortex changing its eccentricity, these are (i) rotation, and (ii) nutation.
 Moreover, there is one aperiodic state - infinite elongation.
 In this case, the vortex elongates continuously tending to be collinear with the strain axis.
-Moreover, for a specific initial alignment, the vortex can be stationary.
+Moreover, for a specific initial alignment, the vortex can be stationary not performing any motion.

 The model of an elliptic vortex embedded in a linear deformation field is the base model to assess the stability of elliptic vortex shapes occurring in nature.
 A large body of literature is devoted to the problem.
-Most of the papers consider spatial perturbations to the elliptic form in the case of constant linear deformation (Neu, 1984; Melander et al., 1986; Neu, 1990; Dritschel, 1990; Meacham et al., 1990; Legras and Dritschel, 1991; Kida and Takaoka, 1994; Miyazaki and Hanazaki, 1994; Bayly et al., 1996; Meacham et al., 1997; Mitchell and Rossi, 2008).
-A prominent result of this stability analysis is that an elliptic vortex is stable to linear perturbations of its form until its geometrical shape complies with the relation $a/b \le 3$ , where a and b are the major and minor semi-axes of the ellipse.
+Most of the papers consider spatial perturbations to the elliptic form in the case of constant linear deformation (Neu, 1984; Melander et al., 1986; Neu, 1990; Dritschel, 1990; Meacham et al., 1990; Legras and Dritschel, 1991; Kida and Takaoka, 1994; Miyazaki and Hanazaki, 1994;

+10 Bayly et al., 1996; Meacham et al., 1997; Mitchell and Rossi, 2008).
+A prominent result of this stability analysis is that an elliptic vortex is stable to linear perturbations of its form until its geometrical shape complies with the relation $a/b \le 3$, where a and b are the major and minor semi-axes of the ellipse.